EpicProgrammerMan/Python-Sudoku-Algorithm/README.md

 To prove its effectiveness, it has been tested with a list of 100,000+ difficult puzzles (contained in "diabolical.txt").
 The solutions for those puzzles were written into another file (contained in "solutions.txt").

-The "puzzles" file is borrowed from grantm's giant text file of diabolical-difficulty puzzles: https://github.com/grantm/sudoku-exchange-puzzle-bank
+The "diabolical" file is borrowed from grantm's giant text file of diabolical-difficulty puzzles: https://github.com/grantm/sudoku-exchange-puzzle-bank

 ## Usage: